raydac/java-binary-block-parser/README.md

 The Framework provides support for arrays and structures.
 Just keep in mind that in expressions you can make links to field values only defined before expression.
 ![JBBP field format, types and examples](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jbbp_complex_types.png)

+## Custom types
+it is possible to define processors for own custom data types, for instance you can take a look at [case processing three byte unsigned integer types](https://github.com/raydac/java-binary-block-parser/blob/master/src/test/java/com/igormaznitsa/jbbp/it/CustomThreeByteIntegerTypeTest.java).

 ## Variable fields
 If you have some data which structure is variable then you can use the `var` type for defined field and process reading of the data manually with custom [JBBPVarFieldProcessor](https://github.com/raydac/java-binary-block-parser/blob/master/src/main/java/com/igormaznitsa/jbbp/JBBPVarFieldProcessor.java) instance.
 ```